 It is a common belief among academic economists and industry practitioners that uncertainty induced precautionary demand for oil is an important driver of the international price of crude oil.
 Despite this fact, contemporary structural models of the global market for crude oil jointly specify precautionary and speculative demand for oil as a composite shock due to difficulties in identifying these distinct demand components.1 The primary difficulty is that the underlying expectation shifts are latent and operate through similar transmission mechanisms.
 On the one hand, an unanticipated increase in uncertainty about future market conditions causes agents to insure against possible shortfalls by increasing their holdings of above-ground oil inventories.
-This precautionary demand for oil results in an immediate increase in the real spot price of crude oil, followed by a gradual decline (Kilian, 2009; Alquist and Kilian, 2010).
+This precautionary demand for oil results in an immediate increase in the real spot price of crude oil, followed by a gradual decline (Alquist & Kilian, 2010; Kilian, 2009).
 On the other hand, when speculators purchase a large quantity of oil inventories, they send a signal to oil producers that they expect higher prices in the future.
-This speculative demand results in producers increasing their holdings of inventories in order to sell it at the higher future price (Kilian and Murphy, 2014).
-This fact has historically lead scholars to either examine one of these two shocks in isolation (Elder and Serletis, 2010; Fattouh et al., 2013; Jo, 2014; Anzuini et al., 2015; Juvenal and Petrella, 2015), or to group these two shocks together into a single convolution (Kilian and Murphy, 2014; Zhou, 2019; Baumeister and Hamilton, 2019).
-The cost of either approach is that our understanding of the relative effects that these distinct demand shocks have on both the price of oil and the economy remains incomplete.
+This speculative demand results in producers increasing their holdings of inventories in order to sell it at the higher future price (Kilian & Murphy, 2014).
+This fact has historically lead scholars to either examine one of these two shocks in isolation (Anzuini et al., 2015; Elder & Serletis, 2010; Fattouh et al., 2013; Jo, 2014; Juvenal & Petrella, 2015), or to group these two shocks together into a single convolution (Baumeister & Hamilton, 2019; Kilian &